mrkkrp/markkarpov.com/tutorial/exceptions.md

 recreate the transformer. `ReaderT` is stateless—its state is just the monadic value `a` (in `ReaderT r m a`), while `StateT` carries state `s`, and so its state is `(a, s)`, similar to `WriterT`.
-(The lambdas are not of any concern for us here, as we can wrap anything with a lambda, it is not part of the state.)
+(The lambdas are not of any concern for us here, as we can wrap anything with a lambda; it is not part of the state.)

-Since we cannot escape `IO`, there is no `IOT` monad transformer, and so if there is `IO` in monadic stack, it is always at the bottom.
+Since we cannot escape `IO`, there is no `IOT` monad transformer, and so if there is `IO` in a monadic stack, it is always at the bottom.
 If we remove the `newtype`s, unlifting a complex monad transformer, we always get a value that produces something like `IO st` where `st` is the state we mentioned earlier.
 For example: